Top 10 Best Things to do in Knoxville, Tennessee with Kids! Plus tips for an even better visit!

 #3 Knoxville activity with kids!: Zoo Knoxville

 Our kids love to travel to new and different places, but we also love to check out the local zoos.
-Knoxville’s zoo is a great, family-friendly place to spend the day.
+The Knoxville Zoo is a great, family-friendly place to spend the day.
 The zoo is very walkable, toddler-friendly, and has some unique exhibits.

 My favorite is the red panda exhibit, which is actually the red panda capital of the world!
 More red pandas are born at Zoo Knoxville than at any other zoo in the entire world!
 They are SO CUTE!